tanukuradha/LendingClubCaseStudy/LendingClubcasestudy.md

 - The dataset used in this project was sourced from a Upgrad.

 ## Contact
-Created by [@yourgithubusername] - feel free to contact me!
+Created by @tanukuradha - feel free to contact me!